BruceEckel/scripts/Coming_out.md

 **DAVE:** No, seriously.
 What if every time we fix code, we're actually ...

 **OLIVER:** *(not looking up)* Did you guys see they're using AI to predict earthquake patterns now?
-Because that's exactly what we need.
-Machines that can see death coming.
+The machines can now see death coming.

 **ADAM:** Prediction is not causation, Oliver.